gamingdoom/zoombot/README.md

 Zoombot is an easy to use application that goes to zoom meetings for you!

-# How Do I Install This Application?
+# How Do I Install / Setup This Application?

 It is very simple.